 A more practical way to approach the subject of money

-Now let’s leave behind ideas about creating/attracting/manifesting abundance and phrase it in a different, more helpful way: How can I have/make/save money?
-How can I have a better relationship with money?
+Now let’s leave behind ideas about creating/attracting/manifesting abundance and phrase it in a different, more helpful way:

 - Be aware of your finances in detail.
 In fact, practice precision, diligence, and care in all money-related matters